B & C. Control Design and Controller Implementation (Week 2)

 C. Controller Implementation and Evaluation

-In this experiment, the servo position is controlled while minimizing the link deflection using the LQR based control found.
+In this experiment, the servo position is controlled while minimizing the link deflection using the Link Controller found.
 Measurements will then be taken to ensure that the specifications are satisfied.
+Also, we will implement the Servo Controller found for comparison.

 Experiment